hamelsmu/hamel-site/index.md

 ## Welcome To Hamel's Professional Page

-I'm a data scientist specializing in Machine Learning.
-The purpose of this page is to serve as a central point of reference for talks and blogs I write.
+I'm a data scientist specializing in Machine Learning and Machine Learning Infrastructure, with a focus on making tools for data scientists.
+I'm currently on secondment from GitHub to work at [fast.ai](https://www.fast.ai/about/) full time.
+My current focus is on infrastructure, developer tools, DevOps, and software engineering.
+I've also created and helped maintain many of the CI, integration tests, and build tools for the fastai ecosystem.

 ### Open-Source Projects